Sitemaps

 Series D rounds are typically funded by venture capital firms.
 The amount raised and valuations vary widely, especially because so few startups reach this stage.

-If few companies make it to Series D, even fewer make it to a Series E. Companies that reach this point may be raised for many of the reasons listed in the Series D round: They've failed to meet expectations; they want to stay private longer, or they need a little more help before going public.
+If few companies make it to Series D, even fewer make it to a Series E. Companies that reach this point may not raise for many of the reasons listed in the Series D round: They’ve failed to meet expectations; they want to stay private longer, or they need a little more help before going public.

 Which is the best option for you?

-As you can see, there are many, many potential sources of startup capital — and there's a lot of money on the table out there.
-It's important for each founder to determine which type of funding is best for the goals of the company.
+As you can see, there are many, many potential sources of startup capital — and there’s a lot of money on the table out there.
+It’s important for each founder to determine which type of startup funding options are best for the goals of the company.
 Take a closer look at each type of startup capital before you begin the process of trying to secure it.

 Because, believe us: No matter which one you choose, it's going to be a process.